 The King Penguins are truly magnificent!
 They are the 2nd largest penguin (standing around 3 feet tall) after the even taller Emperors.
 I love the King’s regal erect stance & walk and the beautiful orange coloring on their neck, beak and side of the face.
 Total eye candy for the cameras!

 It was a snowy and windy day (at times with wild wind gusts) but it was pure heaven walking among these Kings.
 The highlight was crossing two small streams (with expedition team member’s help!) and walking to the top of a high hill to look down with amazement on the huge King Penguin colony laid out below us.
-It was truly mind-blowing & something I will never, ever forget!
+It was truly mind-blowing & the sight is something I will never, ever forget!

 Grytviken & Stromness – Former Whaling Stations / Shackleton History